 This brief and companion flowchart aim to assist McKinney-Vento and other education staff in determining the McKinney-Vento eligibility of unaccompanied immigrant children who may be arriving in their communities and providing these children with appropriate services.

 Download the Unaccompanied Immigrant Children: Education and Homelessness brief.

 Download the companion Unaccompanied Immigrant Children and the McKinney-Vento Act: Overall Process from Apprehension through Placement flowchart.

-NAEHCY is pleased to offer this toolkit to help McKinney-Vento liaisons, school counselors, and other school staff support unaccompanied youth in school and out.
-The toolkit contains one-two page briefs on issues such as identification, school enrollment, financial aid for college, accessing medical care and shelter, and food.
+This toolkit consists of several, one-to-two page briefs designed to help McKinney-Vento liaisons, school counselors, and other school staff support unaccompanied youth in school and out.
+User-friendly briefs cover issues such as identification, school enrollment, financial aid for college, accessing medical care and shelter, and food.

 Using What We Know: Supporting the Education of Unaccompanied Homeless Youth